WebEngDUS/WebEngDUS/README.md

 [Checkout our Checklists](./CHECKLISTS.md).

-## Meetup templates

-A template for a new event at Meetup.com is described in [MEETUP.md](./MEETUP.md).
+## Template to set up a new event at Meetup.com

+Look at our last event in our [Web Engineering Düsseldorf Meetup group](https://www.meetup.com/de-DE/web-engineering-duesseldorf/events/).
+Feel free to copy the description text there and use it.

+The template is constantly evolving.

 ## Assets (Logo, Presentation, etc.)